picosonic/bbc-fdc/tools/README.md

 bbcfdc is intended for capturing raw **.RFI** flux data from floppy disk and optionally converting it into a **.SSD**, **.DSD** or **.FSD** file.

 It is designed to work with floppy disk interface PCB attached to GPIO of Raspberry Pi 2 or Raspberry Pi 3 running at 400Mhz (not overclocked).
-With some modifications the PCB and sample code can be made to work with the Raspberry Pi 1.
+With some modifications the PCB and sample code can be made to work with the Raspberry Pi 1 running at 250Mhz.

 Raw flux output is to .rfi files, these are raw capture data with JSON metadata, the format for these is detailed in rfi.h